xieweiAlex/English_Learning/words-review.md

 He finally **alighted** on a solution. -
 Mining multinationals are learning to do business with **juntas**. -
 I know I sound like a **consummate** optimist, but I'm really not. -
-Instead of luxury condos, Gaza faces a **resumption** of war. -
 And I hope could spend commonness and **treacly** life with you. -
-If the majority were based on one IP address one vote, it could be **subverted** by anyone able to allocate many IPs. -
-They must **retrench** their expenditure for the purpose of making up the deficit. -
 He proceeded to **excoriate** me in front of the nurses. -

 ## words-Jan-25.md ##